-A noted writer, Mr. Hough has regularly contributed articles for The Guardian, The Times, The Tablet, Gramophone and BBC Music Magazine and was invited by The Telegraph in London in 2008 to start a blog that has become one of the most popular and influential forums for cultural discussion.
+A noted writer, Mr. Hough regularly contributes articles for The Guardian, The Times, The Tablet, Gramophone and BBC Music Magazine and wrote a blog for The Telegraph for seven years (2008 – 2016), which became one of the most popular and influential forums for cultural discussion and for which he wrote over 600 articles.
 His book, The Bible as Prayer, was published by Continuum and Paulist Press in 2007.

 Mr. Hough resides in London where he is a visiting professor at the Royal Academy of Music and holds the International Chair of Piano Studies at his alma mater, the Royal Northern College in Manchester.
 He is also a member of the faculty at The Juilliard School.
 To find out more about Mr. Hough, please visit his website www.stephenhough.com or his Facebook fan page.